-406 MHz alert data recovered by the GEOLUT shall be transmitted to the associated MCC for distribution to the relevant RCC as provided for in the document C/S A.001 (DDP).
+406 MHz alert data recovered by the GEOLUT, but not including ELT(DT) data acquired through integration of successive bursts, shall be transmitted to the associated MCC for distribution to appropriate destination(s), as provided for in the document C/S A.001 (DDP).
 The GEOLUT shall confirm the validity of GEOSAR alert data whenever possible, and process beacon messages in accordance with the principles described below.

-4.2.5.1 Confirmed Beacon Messages
+4.2.5.1 Confirmed C/S T.001 Beacon Messages